DougallWinship/deform/README.md

 > [ComponentFactory](src/Deform/Component/ComponentFactory.php).

 #### Custom element definitions
-The components can also generate a set of customElements via javascript.
+The components can also generate a set of [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) via javascript which can then in turn be used in javascript frameworks which support custom elements (such as Vue/React).
 ```php
 <script>
 <?php echo \Deform\Component\ComponentFactory::getCustomElementDefinitionsJavascript() ?>